Nørreskoven Forest and Dyrehaven deer park, Vejle

 the Forest Nørreskoven with the Deer Park - Dyrehaven - on the north side of the Vejle Inlet is one of the area's most visited forests.
 Here in the very versatile piece of nature with large beech trees, you are invited to enjoy many outdoor experiences.
 Enjoy a stroll in the deer park, see the forest from above in the treetop climbing park, Gorilla Park Vejle, or challenge yourself on obstacle course near the sports college, Vejle Idrætshøjskole.

-Nørreskoven Forest on the north side of Vejle Bay is one of the most frequented forest in the area – one that invites you to enjoy many outdoor experiences.
+Nørreskoven Forest on the north side of Vejle Inlet is one of the most frequented forest in the area – one that invites you to enjoy many outdoor experiences.
 The very versatile piece of nature offers grave mounds, dried out springs and monuments.
 Nørreskoven is particularly well-known for the large beech trees from the early sixteenth century.
 Also enjoy a stroll in Dyrehaven (deer park).
 See the forest from above in the treetop climbing park, Gorilla Park Vejle, or challenge yourself to the forest trails by the sports college, Vejle Idrætshøjskole.

 The forest has an extensive hiking trail system.

 Dyrehaven (deer park) stretches over a 30-hectare area in the south-eastern part of Nørreskoven.
 The motorway cuts through the heart of the woodland, but there is a passage between the two sections under the arches of the Vejle Bridge, where you can also admire this huge construction.
 It is possible to get very close to the 2 deer species fallow deer and bead.
 Please note: it is not allowed to feed the deer.

 Obstacle course, mountain bike trails and disc golf